stanford-rc/globus.stanford.edu/server/install.md

 names are for systems behind a network firewall):

 {% include info-box.html
+   header="Do you use firewalld?" content="If you use firewalld, go to our <a href=\"firewalld.html\">firewalld page</a> for an easier way to configure your host firewall."
+%}

+{% include info-box.html
    header="Don't forget the network firewall" content="Not only do these ports need to be opened on your server, they need also to be opened on the network firewall.
 If you need help, talk to your